Syn000/3D_reconstruction/README.md

 And then use SIFT, BFMatcher, ICP to register the point clouds.

+The generated point clouds can be downloaded via the following link:.

 # Mesh
 Use 2 methods to generate a mesh from a point cloud: Poisson and Ball pivoting.
+The meshs can be downloaded via the following link:.